-Man who survived plane crash as infant now soars above valley himself
+Infant who survived 1978 plane crash on Buffalo Pass now soars above Yampa Valley himself

 He’s deliberate in his speech and movements, talking mostly about the Friday afternoon flight over the Yampa Valley while adjusting knobs.

-“We can go wherever,” Kotts says.
+“We can go wherever,” Kotts said.
 The wind has been whipping, but he’s not worried.
 “It might be a little bumpy.”

 He’s particularly calm for a man whose first plane ride, nearly 30 years ago, ended on the side of a mountain.
 Kotts speeds down the runway and into the sky.
 He gains altitude and heads east, toward the crash site on Buffalo Pass.